Go back

 About Trip Safety:

-We organize many group and private treks simultaneously, with discounts available for larger groups.
+We organise many group and private treks simultaneously, with discounts available for larger groups.
 Every group will have a trekking guide and porters.
 Regarding larger groups, we provide an assistant guide.
 Our team ensures a safe and enjoyable trekking experience for all participants.

-Information About solo traveler:
+Information about solo travellers:

-If you're a solo traveler, please get in touch with us to confirm departure dates before booking.
+If you're a solo traveller, don't hesitate to get in touch with us to confirm departure dates before booking.
 You can tell us via call, WhatsApp, or email.
 We have listed upcoming departure dates for your convenience.
 Feel free to share the trip details with friends and family.

 Notes: Please be aware that the itinerary may change due to weather or other factors, and we'll adjust it accordingly for the group's safety and enjoyment.
 We look forward to guiding you through the stunning landscapes of the Annapurna region and ensuring a memorable trekking experience.